menacing-american-patriot/gamblers/README.md

     - Bet size: Uses LLM-suggested percentage capped between 1% and 90%
     - Risk level: Depends on chosen model and prompt tuning

+12. **Manager Agent** 🧭
+    - Strategy: Acts as an orchestrator that queries the other strategy tools, scores their suggestions, and deploys capital to the strongest signal
+    - Maintains shared memory of tool performance to adapt bet sizing and kill weak ideas
+    - Bet size: 18% default (configurable) with caps based on confidence and portfolio state
+    - Risk level: Medium-High (follows ensemble guidance but still aggressive)

 ## 🚀 Setup

 1. Create and activate a virtual environment: